How To Dispose of Old Kitchen Knives Safely

 How To Dispose of Knives in the Trash

 There’s a right and a wrong way to do this.
 You’re going to want to take newspaper and wrap the blade several times over.
-Then, take a piece of cardboard longer than the blade by 2-inches and wider by 2-1/2 times the height of the blade.
+Then, tear down a cardboard box and take a piece of cardboard longer than the blade by 2-inches and wider by 2-1/2 times the height of the blade.

 Going to these lengths may seem extreme, but it’s necessary to greatly reduce the likelihood that anyone gets hurt by the sharp edge of the knife.

 Any optional first step would be to consider holding the knife so the edge is against a cinder block and tap the spine to dull the knife.
 Note, this would NOT negate the need for all of the other steps, and you need to be extremely careful not to hurt yourself while doing this.
-It just helps ensure the blade isn’t as sharp before packaging it up for the garbage.
+It just helps ensure the blade isn’t as sharp before packaging it up for the garbage as a last resort to dispose of kitchen knives.

 Proper Knife Disposal Summary